HassanMunene/B2B-Mpesa-paybill-API/README.md

 Basically the organization portal will help us create operators with the correct user roles that are required to in the request body parameter of the b2b. that is the initiator and the secuirity credentials .
 We will see how they come about and how to create these users.
 On the mpesa Business portal we will to create some users to manage transactions especially b2b intra transfer we will also come back to this.

+Something else I wanna throw here is that the organisation portal will be mainly for the apis but the business portal is mainly now managing your business account for the paybill.